-Three people injured after crash in Kumeu
+Three people injured after crash in Kumeū

-Three people have been injured - one critically - after a serious crash in Kumeu this morning.
+Three people have been injured - one critically - after a serious crash in Kumeū this morning.

 Police and emergency services are at the scene of the two-car crash.